 Kevin Barry joined Quinnipiac University School of Law in 2008.
-He teaches disability law and is the co-director of the law school’s civil justice clinic, which represents low-income clients through a combination of direct legal services, community education, and policy advocacy.
+He teaches administrative law and disability law and is the co-director of the law school's civil justice clinic, which represents low-income clients through a combination of direct legal services, community education, and policy advocacy.

-Professor Barry’s research focuses on disability law and employment discrimination, death penalty abolition, transgender rights, and other civil rights issues arising out of his work in the civil justice clinic.
+Professor Barry's research focuses on disability law and employment discrimination, death penalty abolition, transgender rights, and other civil rights issues arising out of his work in the civil justice clinic.
 In 2015, the Connecticut Supreme Court cited his work in the landmark case of State v.
-Santiago, which declared Connecticut’s death penalty unconstitutional.
-He recently authored an amicus brief on behalf of six national and state transgender rights organizations and provided consultation in a first-of-its kind case challenging the ADA’s exclusion of Gender Identity Disorder under the equal protection clause.
+Santiago, which declared Connecticut's death penalty unconstitutional.
+Professor Barry has authored amicus briefs in cases before the U.S. Supreme Court, lower federal courts, and Connecticut Supreme Court.
+He recently filed an amicus brief on behalf of twelve national and state transgender rights and transgender health organizations and provided consultation in a first-of-its kind case challenging the ADA's exclusion of Gender Identity Disorder under the equal protection clause.

-Professor Barry has appeared on national and local news radio programs and has been quoted in the New York Times, the Los Angeles Times, and other national and local newspapers.
-His articles have been published in the Berkeley Journal of Employment and Labor Law, Boston College Law Review, Cardozo Law Review, Colorado Law Review, Florida Law Review, and Iowa Law Review, among others.
-Professor Barry and his clinic students received the Clinical Legal Education Association (CLEA) Award for Excellence in a Public Interest Project in May of 2012 for their work in support of repealing Connecticut’s death penalty, and they continue to advise officials and advocates in other states regarding death penalty repeal legislation.
+Professor Barry is board president of the Connecticut Women's Education and Legal Fund, a non-profit organization that serves women and girls through a combination of direct services and policy advocacy.
+He has appeared on national and local news radio programs and has been quoted in the New York Times, the Los Angeles Times, Slate, and other national and local news outlets.
+His articles have been published in the Yale Law Review Forum, Iowa Law Review, Boston College Law Review, Cardozo Law Review, Florida Law Review, Berkeley Journal of Employment and Labor Law, and Northwestern Journal of Criminal Law and Criminology, among others.
+Professor Barry and his clinic students received the Clinical Legal Education Association (CLEA) Award for Excellence in a Public Interest Project in May of 2012 for their work in support of repealing Connecticut's death penalty, and they continue to advise officials and advocates in other states regarding death penalty repeal legislation.

 Before coming to Quinnipiac, Professor Barry was a teaching fellow in Georgetown University Law Center's Federal Legislation Clinic, where he provided pro bono legal services to the Epilepsy Foundation and the larger disability rights coalition in support of their efforts to amend the Americans with Disabilities Act.
 He was also a member of the team of disability rights lawyers that successfully negotiated draft legislative language with lawyers from the business community, resulting in passage of the ADA Amendments Act of 2008.

-A Bare Desire to Harm: Transgender People and the Equal Protection Clause, BOSTON COLLEGE LAW REVIEW (forthcoming, 2016) (with Jennifer Levi, Brian Farrell, and Neelima Vanguri);
+A Bare Desire to Harm: Transgender People and the Equal Protection Clause, 57 BOSTON COLLEGE LAW REVIEW 507 (2016) (with Jennifer Levi, Brian Farrell, and Neelima Vanguri);

 Chasing the Unicorn: Anti-Subordination and the ADAAA, 14 CONNECTICUT PUBLIC INTEREST LAW JOURNAL 207 (2015) (symposium issue);